-Country: Mozambique Title: Community-based ecotourism, reef management and environmental management systems, Inhambane district coastline Executing body: MICOA (Ministry of Environment) / MITUR (Ministry of Tourism) Cost of Project: U US\$ 636,431 GEF US\$ 374,051 Co-financing US\$ 262,380

-IB.3 Promote best practices in mitigating environmental impacts of tourism and conserve globally significant biodiversity through improved reef recreation management.

-The project priority demonstrations are most directly linked to IB.3, but aspects are also relevant to IB.1

-Inhambane has been identified as a Priority Area for Tourism Investment within the Strategic Plan for Tourism Development in Mozambique (2004-2013) and the national tourism policy (2003) allows for areas to be zoned for tourism.
-A tourism development plan and a macro-zoning plan have been established for Inhambane Province, and there has been work by the provincial administration in Inhambane to promote transparency in process of establishing tourism enterprises, and to develop private sector associations to represent dive operators.
-The demonstration will contribute towards poverty alleviation by promoting local involvement in commercially viable tourism, improved coordination and cooperation between both local and national stakeholders.
+management systems, mnambane district coastine Executing body: MICOA (Ministry of Environment) / MITUR (Ministry of Tourism) Cost of Project: US\$ 636,431GEF US\$ 374,051Co-financing US\$ 262,380 Linkage to Project Priority Demonstrations: IB.3 Promote best practices in mitigating environmental impacts of tourism and conserve globally significant biodiversity through improved reef recreation management.
+The project priority demonstrations are most directly linked to IB 3 but aspects are also relevant to IB.1 Linkage to National Priorities and Programmes: Inhambane has been identified as a Priority Area for Tourism Investment within the Strategic Plan fo Tourism Development in Mozambique (2004-2013) and the national tourism policy (2003) allows fo areas to be zoned for tourism.
+A tourism development plan and a macro-zoning plan have been established for Inhambane Province, and there has been work by the provincial administration in Inhambane to promote transparency in process of establishing tourism enterprises, and to develop private sector associations to represent dive operators or or The demonstration will contribute towards poverty alleviation by promoting local involvement in commercially viable tourism, improved coordination and cooperation between both local and national stakeholders.
 It will promote environmental sustainability by providing a funded institutional framework for coral reef conservation and monitoring, with the participation of local stakeholders.
 The capacity of local authorities, the private sector and community based organisations will also be enhanced.
-Sustainable revenue generation and more equitable distribution of that income will be enhanced through the development of public-private partnerships.

-- Reduction of pollution from coastal tourism, by providing appropriate sanitation and waste management, and implementing water quality monitoring programme. - Protection of threatened habitats / ecosystems (including coral reefs and mangroves), through community based management planning and enforcement (especially in coordination with MPAs) and decentralising and self-policing. - Conservation of globally significant biodiversity, providing livelihoods and income sources to prevent unsustainable exploitation of fish and other marine resources. - Strengthening of institutional capacities, in development of management zoning plans and regulations to control use and generate revenues for conservation management (with a clear focus on the development of MPAs linked to tourism). - Restoration of the productivity and health of ecosystems, by preventing illegal construction activities in sensitive areas. - Sustainable coastal resource use by making a tourism industry that is more sustainable at a community and destination level by reducing threats to the key resources

-Name and Post of Government Representative endorsing the Demonstration Activity:

-Mr Policarpo Napica, Environmental Management National Director, Mozambique Ministry for Coordination of Environmental Affairs, AV.
+Sustainable revenue generation and more equitable distribution of that income will be enhanced through the development of public-private partnerships. ıl he Global and Regional Benefits: Reduction of pollution from coastal tourism, by providing appropriate sanitation and waste management, and implementing water quality monitoring programme.
+Protection of threatened habitats / ecosystems (including coral reefs and mangroves), through community based management planning and enforcement (especially in coordination with MPAs) and decentralising and self-policing.
+Conservation of globally significant biodiversity, providing livelihoods and income sources t prevent unsustainable exploitation of fish and other marine resources.
+Strengthening of institutional capacities, in development of management zoning plans and regulations to control use and generate revenues for conservation management (with a clear focus on the development of MPAs linked to tourism).
+Restoration of the productivity and health of ecosystems, by preventing illegal construction activities in sensitive areas.
+Sustainable coastal resource use by making a tourism industry that is more sustainable at a community and destination level by reducing threats to the key resources h to Name and Post of Government Representative endorsing the Demonstration Activity: Mr Policarpo Napica, Environmental Management National Director, Mozambique Ministry for Coordination of Environmental Affairs, AV.
 Acordo de Lusaka, 2115, P. Box 2020, Maputo Mozambique.

-Inhambane province is rich in coastal biodiversity, with coral reefs, and transboundary species including manta rays, dolphins, whales and whale sharks.
+Project Objectives and Activities: Background: Inhambane province is rich in coastal biodiversity, with coral reefs, and transboundary species including manta rays, dolphins, whales and whale sharks.
 Activities will take place in the Tofo / Tofinho / Barra / Rocha region, and in Pomene Game Reserve.
-High priority will be given to identifying the integrated roles of sustainable tourism and the designation and management of MPAs.
+High priority will be given to identifying the integrated roles of sustainable tourism and the designation and management of MPAs The sites of Toto, Totinho, Barra and Praia da Rocha are located between 15 and 21 km from the historic town of Inhambane, within Inhambane Province.
+The area is composed of wide sandy beache es,